-DXM is a cough suppressor found in more than 120 over-the-counter (OTC) cold medications, either alone or in combination with other drugs such as analgesics (e.g., acetaminophen), antihistamines (e.g., chlorpheniramine), decongestants (e.g., pseudoephedrine), and/or expectorants (e.g., guaifenesin).
-The typical adult dose for cough is 15 or 30 mg taken three to four times daily.
-The cough-suppressing effects of DXM persist for 5 to 6 hours after ingestion.
+Dextromethorphan (DXM) is a cough suppressor found in more than 120 over-thecounter (OTC) cold medications, either alone or in combination with other drugs such as analgesics (e.g., acetaminophen), antihistamines (e.g., chlorpheniramine), decongestants (e.g., pseudoephedrine), and/or expectorants (e.g., quaifenesin).
+The typical adult dose for cough is 15 to 30 mg taken three to four times daily.
+The coughsuppressing effects of DXM persist for 5 to 6 hours after ingestion.
 When taken as directed, side effects are rarely observed.